Generating Random Networks Without Short Cycles: Analysis of and Proof of Theorem

+We break proof of Lemma \ref{lem:mainlowerbound} into four main steps.
+Two of these steps (steps 1 and 3 below) will be major and involve proving additional Lemmas that will be later proved in \S \ref{sec:pf-lem-numGraphs} and \S \ref{sec:pf-lem-Si-lbd}. \proof{Step 1 in Proof of Lemma \ref{lem:mainlowerbound}: Approximating $\P_{\unif}$ via Jansen inequality.} Since $\P_{\unif}=1/|\gens_{n,m,k}|$, we will find an asymptotic estimate for $|\gens_{n,m,k}|$ using Janson inequality \citep{Janson90} that shows the number of cycles of constant length in $\gens_{n,m}$ is approximately a Poisson random variable.
+The result is summarized in the following lemma that is proved in \S \ref{sec:pf-lem-numGraphs}.
+Before stating the lemma, we define $\C_r$ to be the set of all simple cycles of length $r$ in $K_n$ and introduce notation $N$ for total number of edges in $K_n$ which is equal to ${n\choose2}$. \begin{lemma} Let $m=O(n^{1+\alpha})$ with $\alpha<1/(2k-1)$, $k\geq 3$, and $m\ge n$, then

+In other words, the number of graphs with $n$ vertices, $m$ edges, and no cycle of length up to $k$ is $(1+o(1)){N\choose m}\exp[-\sum_{r=3}^{k}|\C_r|(m/N)^r]$ where the $o(1)$ term is of order $n^{\frac{3k\alpha-1}{2}}$. \end{lemma} The remaining steps will provide necessary approximations and algebraic simplifications to find an asymptotic lower bound for $\P_{\alg}$ which will be equal to the denominator term in Eq. \eqref{eq:asympt-4-numgraphs}.

-\paragraph{Step 1: Using Jensen's Inequality.} The first step is to write an expression for the probability that the algorithm $\mrm{S}$ does not fail and returns a \emph{fixed} graph $G \in \gens_{n,m,k}$.
-Note that algorithm $\mrm{S}$ sequentially adds edges to an empty graph to produce a graph with $m$ edges.
-Hence for the fixed graph $G$ there are $m!$ permutations of the edges of $G$ that can be generated by algorithm $\mrm{S}$ and each permutation can have a different probability.
-Let $\pi$ be any permutation of the edges of $G$ (i.e. a one-to-one mapping from $\{1,\dots,m\}$ to the edges of $G$), and let $G^{\pi}_t$ be the graph having $V$ as vertex set and $\{\pi(1),\dots,\pi(t)\}$ as edge set.
-This is the partial graph that is generated after $t$ steps of the algorithm $\mrm{S}$ conditioned on having $\pi$ as output.
-Now we can write $\prob_{\S}(G) = \sum_{\pi}\prod_{t=0}^{m-1}p(\pi(t+1)|G^{\pi}_t)$.
-Assuming that $\pi$ is a uniformly random permutation then the term $\sum_{\pi}$ can be replaced by $m!\E_\pi$ where $\E_\pi$ is expectation with respect to the uniformly random permutations.
-Thus we have
+\proof{Step 2 in Proof of Lemma \ref{lem:mainlowerbound}: Using convexity and Jensen Inequality.} Let us start by writing an expression for $\P_{\alg}(G)$ when $G$ is a \emph{fixed} element of $\gens_{n,m,k}$.
+Note that $\algname$ sequentially adds edges to an empty graph to produce a graph with $m$ edges.
+Hence for the fixed graph $G$, there are $m!$ permutations of the edges of $G$ that can be generated by $\algname$ and each permutation can be output with a different probability.
+Let $\pi$ be any permutation of edges of $G$ (i.e. a one-to-one mapping from $\{1,\dots,m\}$ to the edges of $G$), and let $G^{\pi}_t$ be the graph having $[n]$ as vertex set and $\{\pi(1),\dots,\ \pi(t)\}$ as edge set.
+This is the partial graph that is generated after $t$ steps of $\algname$ conditioned on having $\pi$ as output.
+Now we can write

+Additionally, consider the uniform distribution on the set of all $m!$ permutations $\pi$.
+Then, $\sum_{\pi}$ can be replaced by $m!\,\E_\pi$ where $\E_\pi$ is expectation with respect to a random permutation $\pi$.
+Hence,

-where the inequality is by Jensen's inequality for the convex function $e^x$.
+where the inequality is by Jensen inequality for the convex function $e^x$.
+Next, applying the definition of $p(\pi(t+1)|G_t)$ from Eq. \eqref{eq:P(G_t)} we get